tobiasmllr/borgcrack/README.md

 ### Borg Key Format

 As described in the [Docs](https://borgbackup.readthedocs.io/en/stable/internals/data-structures.html#key-files), Borg uses a keyfile encrypted with PBKDF2-HMAC-SHA256.
 The `config` file contains a base64-encoded msgpack structure with:

 -   `salt`: Random salt for key derivation
 -   `iterations`: PBKDF2 iteration count (typically 100,000)
 -   `hash`: HMAC-SHA256 of the decrypted key
 -   `data`: AES-CTR encrypted repository key
 -   `algorithm`: Encryption algorithm identifier

 ### Cracking Process

-1. Load the encrypted key from the Borg config file
+1. Load the encrypted key(s) from the Borg config file(s)
-2. Extract salt, iterations, and expected hash
+2. Extract salt, iterations, and expected hash for each config
 3. For each password in the wordlist:
     - Derive KEK (Key Encryption Key) using PBKDF2 with the password
+    - Test against all config files:
         - Decrypt the repository key using AES-CTR
         - Compute HMAC-SHA256 of decrypted data
         - Compare with expected hash
-4. If hashes match, password is correct
+    - If hashes match, password is saved immediately
+4. Continue until all configs are cracked or wordlist is exhausted

+**Performance Note:** When testing multiple configs, the expensive PBKDF2 operation (100,000+ iterations) is only performed **once per password**, then the derived key is tested against all configs.
+This means testing 3 repositories adds minimal overhead compared to testing just one!

 ## Dependencies

 -   Python 3.13+
 -   `msgpack` - MessagePack serialization
 -   `pycryptodome` - Cryptographic primitives (PBKDF2, AES, HMAC)

 ## Ethical Use

 This tool is intended for **legitimate password recovery only**:

 -   Recovering passwords to your own Borg backups
 -   Authorized security testing with explicit permission
 -   Educational purposes in controlled environments

 **Do not use this tool to:**

 -   Access backups you don't own or have permission to access
 -   Perform unauthorized access attempts
 -   Violate terms of service or applicable laws

 ## License